Strategic Coalition for Data Pricing in IoT Data Markets: Numerical Results

 \subsection{Value depression with information leakage}

-We use the valuation function following linear pricing models defined as $V = 1/(1+g)\bigg[\sum\nolimits_{i=1}^{M}\bigg(\frac{D_i}{\sum\nolimits_j D_j}\bigg)^{1-bp}\bigg]^{1/b}$ for each device, with information leakage factor $0\le g \le 1$ and a positive weight factor $b>0$ capturing the characterstics of valuation function.
-We set $b=0.1$ and the range of offered pricing in $[1,10]$ monetary units.
-We observe the influence of the correlated data of seller $\{2\}$ on the data valuation of seller $\{1\}$ without the execution of proposed coalition solution approach.
-Fig.~\ref{fig:datavaluation} shows the data valuation is proportional to the number of data samples, which is intuitive, and also with the offered pricing signal; however, it drops significantly as the learner identifies data properties between the sellers.
-Interestingly, as shown in Fig.~\ref{fig:datavaluation}, the price depression is prominent for seller $\{2\}$, when seller $\{1\}$ is given the competitive advantage of arrival in the market.
+\rv{We use the valuation function following linear pricing models defined as $V = 1/(1+g)\bigg[\sum\nolimits_{i=1}^{M}\bigg(\frac{D_i}{\sum\nolimits_j D_j}\bigg)^{1-bp}\bigg]^{1/b}$ for each device, with information leakage factor $0\le g \le 1$ and a positive weight factor $b>0$ capturing the characteristics of valuation function.
+For the IoT data market setup, we use the statistical model defined in Section~\ref{sec:simulations}-A. We set $b=0.1$ and the range of offered pricing in $[1,10]$ monetary units.
+We then first evaluate the influence of the correlated data of seller $\{2\}$ on the data valuation of seller $\{1\}$ without the execution of the proposed coalition solution approach.
+Fig.~\ref{fig:datavaluation} shows the data valuation is proportional to the number of data samples, which is intuitive, and also to the offered pricing signal; however, it drops significantly as the learner identifies data properties between the sellers.
+Interestingly, as shown in Fig.~\ref{fig:datavaluation}, the price depression is prominent for the seller $\{2\}$, when seller $\{1\}$ is given the competitive advantage of arrival in the market.
 This is obvious given the characterization of data properties between $\{2\}$ and $\{1\}$ in Fig.~\ref{fig:infoleak} in quantifying their data type.
-Next, we evaluate individual utilities of the devices following our proposed MAJP solution approach, and provide further analysis of the developed coalition strategy.
+In principle, the learner is devaluating the data for the seller $\{2\}$ due to information on its statistical properties by the traded data of the seller$\{1\}$.
+Next, we evaluate individual utilities of the devices following our proposed MAJP solution approach and provide further analysis of the developed coalition strategy.
+With the MAJP solution approach, the devices with correlated data samples undergo coalition to interact with the learner while limiting information leakage, avoiding data rivalry in participation, and consequently, data value depression. }